 The teaching programme is in two parts.
 In the first, we study the long debate amongst historians about the relationship between British wealth, economic expansion and global power before the First World War.
 That debate started in the shadow of the Great Depression of the 1930s and continues to this day.
 Could the enormous growth of British commerce in places like Argentina and Uruguay be described as an ‘imperialism of free trade’?
 Did it create an empire in all but name?
 Or should we prefer the metaphor of a ‘great commercial republic’ founded upon the ideals of partnership, mutual benefit and profitable exchange?
 We try to answer these questions in the second part of the module.
 Each topic looks at a one aspect of British activity abroad and is associated with its own case study.
-Students are introduced to the British as merchants, colonisers, rulers, imperialists, capitalists, competitors in international relations and critics of imperialism.
-Case studies take them from Britain itself during the 1830s and 1840s to India, Egypt, Argentina, China and finally back to Britain again.
-The essay topics allow students to study other places and different aspects of the debate.
-The final seminar returns students to where they started and asks them to make up their own minds about the meaning of ‘empire’ before 1914 as well as in the world today.
+You will be introduced to the British as merchants, colonisers, rulers, imperialists, capitalists, competitors in international relations and critics of imperialism.
+Case studies will take us from Britain itself during the 1830s and 1840s to India, Egypt, Argentina, China and finally back to Britain again.
+The essay topics allow you to study other places and different aspects of the debate.
+The final seminar returns you to where you started and asks you to make up your own mind about the meaning of ‘empire’ before 1914 as well as in the world today.